Before starting reintroduction of dairy products using this milk ladder

 Points to remember

-- Do NOT attempt this milk reintroduction if your child has previously had breathing problems or faintness / floppiness after having milk or other dairy products.
+- DO NOT attempt reintroduction of dairy products at home if your child has previous suffered from breathing problems or floppiness after eating milk or other dairy products

 Stop the challenge if any of the following develop